West Virginia State Auditor

 The state auditor of West Virginia is an elected constitutional officer in the executive branch of the U.S. state of West Virginia.
-The incumbent is JB McCuskey, a Republican.
+The incumbent is Mark Hunt, a Republican.

 Powers and duties

 Bookkeeping responsibilities

 Article X, Section 3 of the Constitution of West Virginia provides that "[n]o money shall be drawn from the treasury but in pursuance of an appropriation made by law, and on a warrant issued thereon by the auditor..."
 This constitutional mandate effectively designates the state auditor as the bookkeeper of state government.
-This function entails preauditing claims against the state, issuing warrants on the state treasury in payment of claims approved, administering payroll, accounting for revenues, expenditures, and monthly balances by appropriation and fund, conducting the annual settlement of state accounts, and providing budget analysis services to state agencies.
+This function entails preauditing claims against the state, issuing warrants on the state treasury in payment of claims approved, administering payroll to state employees, accounting for revenues, expenditures, and monthly balances by both appropriation and fund, conducting the annual settlement of state accounts, and providing budget analysis services to state agencies.

-It should be noted, however, that the state auditor is not responsible for statewide financial accounting and reporting or the design and enforcement of internal control.
+However, the state auditor is not responsible for statewide financial accounting and reporting or the design and enforcement of the internal control system.
 Rather, the state's fiscal control function rests with the Finance Division in the Department of Administration.
+In this sense, the state auditor's office performs a role similar to that carried out by accounts payable departments in the private sector.